Attention Sinks as Internal Signals for Hallucination Detection in Large Language Models: Acknowledgments

 \section{Acknowledgments}

-We gratefully acknowledge the Wroclaw Centre for Networking and Supercomputing and Polish high-performance computing infrastructure PLGrid (HPC Center: ACK Cyfronet AGH) for providing computer facilities and support within computational grant no. PLG/2025/018640(grant number PLG/2025/018640).
-This work was co-funded by the National Science Centre, Poland under CHIST-ERA Open \& Re-usable Research Data \& Software (grant number 2022/04/Y/ST6/00183).
+We gratefully acknowledge the Wroclaw Centre for Networking and Supercomputing and the Polish high-performance computing infrastructure PLGrid (HPC Center: ACK Cyfronet AGH) for providing computing facilities and support within computational grant no. PLG/2025/018640.
+This work was co-funded by the National Science Centre, Poland, under CHIST-ERA Open \& Re-usable Research Data \& Software (grant no. 2022/04/Y/ST6/00183).

-\section{Methodology and implementation details}
+\section{Methodology and Implementation Details}

-In our empirical study, we closely follow the methodology of \citep{binkowski-etal-2025-hallucination}, with three key modifications: (1) incorporating the UMWP dataset \citep{sun-etal-2024-benchmarking} to extend coverage to reasoning tasks, (2) employing cross-validation to improve reliability, and (3) removing the PCA component to enhance interpretability and facilitate analysis of the trained model.
-Our conclusions remain consistent regardless of whether PCA is applied.
+In our empirical study, we closely follow the methodology of \citet{binkowski-etal-2025-hallucination}, with three key modifications: (1) incorporating the UMWP dataset \citep{sun-etal-2024-benchmarking} to extend coverage to reasoning tasks, (2) employing cross-validation to improve results reliability, and (3) removing the PCA component to enhance interpretability and facilitate analysis of the trained model (we validated that our conclusions remain consistent regardless of whether PCA is applied).

+As a hallucination probe, we selected a logistic regression model.
+While richer structural features and non-linear probes could further improve performance, the goal of $\sinkscoreprobe$ is not to maximize accuracy at all costs, but to test whether attention sink scores alone provide a strong, minimal, and interpretable signal for hallucination detection.
+Using top-$k$ sink scores with a linear classifier lets us measure how much information is carried by a small number of dominant sinks, without conflating this with gains from more complex architectures or feature transformations.
+The fact that this simple representation already achieves competitive, and often state-of-the-art, performance suggests that sink scores capture a substantial fraction of the relevant signal.

 For logistic regression, we used the scikit-learn implementation \citep{scikit-learn} with \texttt{max\_iter=1000} and \texttt{class\_weight=balanced}, leaving all other parameters at their default values.
 LLM inference was performed using the Transformers library \citep{wolf-etal-2020-transformers} on NVIDIA A40 GPUs and A100 GPUs (48GB and 80GB VRAM, respectively).
-Our implementation, including model and prompt configurations, is available in the supplementary materials.
+The implementation of the experiments, including model, prompt, and hyperparameters configurations, is available at \href{https://github.com/graphml-lab-pwr/sink-probe}{github.com/graphml-lab-pwr/sink-probe}.